GoogleCloudPlatform/healthcare/imaging/ml/ml_codelab/README.md

 ## Set-up permissions

+Go to https://cloud.google.com/healthcare/docs/resources/public-datasets/tcia#cloud-healthcare-api to request permissions to tcia dataset.

+**Please wait until you are granted access.** You cannot complete the codelab until granted access.

 We need to allow the service account running the AI Platform Notebooks instance to administer Pubsub changes.
 The codelabs utilize Cloud Pubsub as a notification mechanism.
 Enter your project ID below and execute the following:

 ```shell